marcglasberg/flutter_layout_article/README.md

 the `LimitedBox` will not apply its limit anymore (since its limit is only applied when it gets infinite constraints), and the `Container` width will be allowed to grow past 100.

-This makes it clear the difference between a LimitedBox and a ContrainedBox.
+This makes it clear the difference between a `LimitedBox` and a `ConstrainedBox`.

 ## Example 18